 Finnish Society for the Study of Religion

-The Finnish Society for the Study of Religion is a central organization for the study of religion in Finland.
+The Finnish Society for the Study of Religion is a central organisation for the study of religion in Finland.
 The aim of the society is to promote research in the field of religion, function as a bond between academics interested in this field and maintain international relations with different bodies engaged in the study of religion.
 The society was founded in 1963 and professor Martti Haavio was elected as the first president.
-After him the presidency has been held by professor Lauri Honko, professor Juha Pentikäinen, chief librarian Tore Ahlbäck, professor Nils G. Holm and currently by professor Veikko Anttonen.
+After him the presidency has been held by professor Lauri Honko, professor Juha Pentikäinen, chief librarian Tore Ahlbäck, professor Nils G. Holm, professor Veikko Anttonen, and currently professor Titus Hjelm.